Thursday, February 3, 2011

 In the middle of the next season, he suffered a fatal heart attack during the final minutes of a game versus the Bears at Tiger Stadium in Detroit.
 Some thought he was faking an injury to stop the clock, but Butkus, playing for the Bears, saw that something was very wrong, and gestured toward the sideline to get medical help.
 Unknown to the public, and even to his teammates, Hughes suffered from hardening of the arteries, and his family had a history of heart problems.

-The Lions retired Hughes' Number 85, and annually make an award to the most improved player in his name.
+The Lions retired Hughes' Number 85, and annually give the Chuck Hughes Award to their most improved player.
 It's hard to say that this death changed football history.
 On the other hand, for the preceding 20 years, the Lions had usually been contenders, and were the defending champions of their division.
 In the 40 years since, they've made the Playoffs 8 times.
 After Hughes' death in 1971, they didn't make it again until 1982 (strike year, but made it again the next year).
 Hughes remains the last of the 5 NFL or AFL players to die as a result of game action, and the only one to die during a game.

 It's also worth noting that, shortly before the 1974 season, Lions coach Don McCafferty, who had led the Baltimore Colts to win Super Bowl V, died of a heart attack while mowing his lawn.
 He was only 53.
 Maybe if he'd survived, he could have halted the Lions' decline.